AVAILABLE Dates

 • Capital Development & Design Team Procurement • Contract Requirements • Establishing Clear Deliverables, Timelines and Payment Terms • Transparency and Accountability

-This one-day course will step you through key requirements when procuring consultants for projects in accordance with the public spending code.
+This one-day course will step you through key requirements when procuring consultants for projects in compliance with the public spending code.
 We will explore key requirements such as - rules and procedures you need to note when hiring design teams, processes, templates, and contract requirements under the CMWF.

 This is a unique one-day training course, that could prove invaluable in your success in procuring consultants.
-You will receive information from a highly experienced tutor, receive a full course pack of slides to refer back to, and will get a chance to directly ask specific questions and how they apply to you.
+You will receive information from a highly experienced tutor, receive a full course pack of slides to refer back to, and will get a chance to ask specific questions and how they apply to you.

 Topics